A Photorealistic Dataset and Vision-Based Algorithm for Anomaly Detection During Proximity Operations in Lunar Orbit: Model Reference Anomaly Detection

 Seed pixels are found by applying mean-shift clustering \cite{chengMeanShiftMode1995} to the blurred score map.
 This non-parametric, mode-seeking algorithm detects clusters by shifting each pixel toward the region of highest density, iterating until convergence at a local maximum.
 The resulting cluster centroids serve as seed points for region growing.

 Region growing then expands from each seed, aggregating spatially adjacent pixels with similar anomaly scores until no further candidates meet the criteria.
 This yields a binary anomaly map, from which the total number of anomalous pixels is computed.
 An image is classified as anomalous if this count exceeds a predefined threshold.
-The complete MRAD pipeline is outlined in \cref{alg:mpa}, with an illustrative example in \cref{fig:mpa demo}.
+The complete MRAD pipeline is outlined in \cref{alg:mpa} and \cref{fig:mpa demo}.